Have a question?

 Then there is the problem of producing so much artificial snow, enough to cover thousands upon thousands of square miles.
 And just like a ski resort, this geoengineering endeavor would need to pile up snow at such a depth that the ground would not be exposed if some of the snow melts.
 “For this to be something that has an impact on a global scale, you’re talking about huge amounts of water, impractical amounts of water,” Cohen says.
 A world in which freshwater scarcity is a worsening problem probably can’t afford this, he says.

 Another issue is that making a lot of fake snow also requires a lot of energy—and if that energy comes from fossil fuels, then it contributes to the very problem that the snow was intended to solve.
 A 2011 study of Swedish ski resorts found that even a newer, more efficient approach to snowmaking required around 1 kilowatt hour of electricity to make a cubic meter of snow.3 (Covering Beijing in fake snow for the 2022 Winter Olympics reportedly required 1.5 kWh per cubic meter.4) To cover just one square mile of terrain with snow one meter deep, you’d need more than 2,500,000 cubic meters of snow, and thus, 2.5 gigawatt hours.
-According to the Department of Energy, the whole United States has about 97 gigawatts of solar energy capacity.5 This means that covering a whole region in snow would require a significant chunk of a country’s low-carbon energy—energy it needs for many other uses.
+According to the Department of Energy, the whole United States has a little over 200 gigawatts of solar energy capacity.5 This means that covering a whole region in snow would require a significant chunk of a country’s low-carbon energy—energy it needs for many other uses.

 But even more concerning is the idea of tinkering with the delicate, interconnected systems that govern the climate.
 Geoengineering schemes, whether adding fake snow cover or seeding the atmosphere to create more clouds, can set off a domino effect of unplanned and surprising consequences.
 In the case of adding snow cover, Cohen says, one could alter the circulation of the atmosphere above the newly introduced-snow.
 In his research, he has argued that additional snow covering Siberia could disrupt the polar vortex, a persistent weather pattern over the North Pole, setting off a cascade of wide-reaching effects including a drier Western United States—a region already afflicted by drought.